tundish/tea_and_sympathy/tas/dlg/00_introduction.rst

 {0}

 |PLAYER_NAME| listens for a moment.
-Someone is moving around the house.
+Not alone in the house.
+Is there going to be a problem?

 .. property:: DRAMA.prompt Type a command to continue.
 .. property:: DRAMA.state 2